 by Kevin Helms

-What do you think about the investigation into the ads for cryptocurrency floki inu (FLOKI)?
+What do you think about the police returning cryptocurrency to victims?
 Let us know in the comments section below.

 A student of Austrian Economics, Kevin found Bitcoin in 2011 and has been an evangelist ever since.
 His interests lie in Bitcoin security, open-source systems, network effects and the intersection between economics and cryptography.